-Canada to the side road down to Switzer Picnic Area, 1/2 mile past the junction of the Angeles Crest and Angeles Forest highways.
-Turn right and descend to the parking Cross the bridge and follow the trail down-canyon.
+Canada to the side road down to Switzer Picnic Area, 12 mile past the junction of the Angeles Crest and Angeles Forest highways.
+Turn right and descend to the parking area outside the picnic area.
+W mile,

+Cross the bridge and follow the trail down-canyon.
 It is a mile to Commodore Switzer Trail Camp; part of the distance you must boulder-hop, where the trail is washed out.
 From the trail camp, cross the stream and follow the trail as it climbs and then contours along the west slope above the falls.
 Do not follow the creek below camp; it abruptly drops fifty feet at the falls.
 About 1⁄4 mile beyond camp is an unmarked junction: the right (southwest) fork is the main Arroyo Seco Trail, down to Oakwilde and Pasa dena (see Trips 15 and 16).
 Go left (southeast), dropping into the gorge of the Arroyo Seco below the falls.
-When you reach the creek, turn upstream 1⁄4 mile to Switzer Falls.
-Remember, don't climb the sheer rock sidewalls of the falls.
+When you reach the creek, turn upstream 1⁄4 mile to Switzer Falla.
+Remember, don't climb the sheer rock side walls of the falls.
 Then turn back downstream and follow the woodsy gorge past numerous sparkling pools and miniature cascades, about a mile to the Bear Canyon junction.
-VARY.